Coopers, Saxham Street

 In 1854 the freehold or messuage of 2 tenements occupied by Thomas Cook and Henry Soar (Lot 2) was sold on the death of Elizabeth Cooper, at present we don’t know the new owners: also the home of George Cuttings.(Lot 1)

-The home of the Coopers was advertised as being newly built, by 1864 it was described as being 2 tenements.
+For more about the neighbours to the home of the Coopers which was advertised as being newly built and by 1864 it was described as being 2 tenements.

 In 1864 Cooper’s Farm was included in the lots put up for sale by William Freeman.
 Described as a ‘Desirable Freehold Farm called ‘Coopers’ in the parish of Stowupland comprising a Farm House, now in two tenements, and a single cottage, producing a rental if £15 10s per annum also Capital Barn and substantial recently erected cattle Sheds, and other Out-buildings together with 32A 0R 34P of land.’